 Though it may seem unreal for those who have yet to taste the nectar of bliss consciousness (and it’s not a state that comes and goes but hums beneath all that is), it is the only thing that IS real.

-At a retreat event recently, teacher Igor Kufayev described bliss as something that permeates to such an extent, that even while he experienced physical illness (pneumonia), bliss was still a “visceral” element.
-Says Kufayev: “Bliss illumines every experience, even pain itself.”
+At a retreat event recently a teacher described bliss as something that permeates to such an extent, that even while he experienced physical illness (pneumonia), bliss was still a “visceral” element.
+“Bliss illumines every experience, even pain itself.”

 As the Maharishi, founder of the Transcendental Meditation movement, said: